 Many traditional Labour supporters and seasoned left-wing activists who had for years felt disenfranchised by the New Labour project either returned to or joined the party.
 However, the vast majority of incoming members were young, fresh to politics and ready to get involved.

 In early 2016, for personal reasons, I stepped away from politics for a short while, returning to party activities six months later.
-It was at this time with the clarity of view that only a period of absence can provide, I started to notice some unwelcome changes in the party.
+It was at this time and with the clarity of vision that only a period of absence can provide, I started to view the party differently.

 The problem with identity politics is that it is inconsistent with the class politics, values and purpose upon which the Labour Party was founded.